OctopusDeploy/blog/blog/2021-05/using-hashicorp-vault-with-octopus-deploy/index.md

 #### Using the AppRole login step #{approle-login-use}

-The AppRole login step is added to deployment and runbook processes in the [same way as other steps](https://octopus.com/docs/projects/steps#adding-steps-to-your-deployment-processes).
+The **AppRole login** step is added to deployment and runbook processes in the [same way as other steps](https://octopus.com/docs/projects/steps#adding-steps-to-your-deployment-processes).

 Once you have added the step to your process, fill out the parameters in the step:

 ![Vault AppRole login step used in a process](vault-approle-login-step-in-process.png)

-Once you've added the step, you can execute the step in a runbook or deployment process, and on successful authentication, the sensitive output variable name containing the token is displayed in the Task log:
+Once you've added the step, you can execute the step in a runbook or deployment process, and on successful execution, the sensitive output variable name containing the token is displayed in the Task log:

 ![Vault AppRole login step task log](vault-approle-login-step-output-variable.png)

-In subsequent steps, the output variable `#{Octopus.Action[HashiCorp Vault - Login with AppRole].Output.AppRoleAuthToken}` can be used to authenticate, and retrieve secrets!
+In subsequent steps, the output variable `#{Octopus.Action[HashiCorp Vault - Login with AppRole].Output.AppRoleAuthToken}` can be used to authenticate, and retrieve secrets.

 :::hint
-**Tip:** Remember to replace `HashiCorp Vault - Login with AppRole` with the name of your step!
+**Tip:** Remember to replace `HashiCorp Vault - Login with AppRole` with the name of your step.
 :::

 ### AppRole best practises #{approle-best-practises}

 The [AppRole](https://www.vaultproject.io/docs/auth/approle) authentication method is considered a _trusted-broker_ method.
 This means that the onus of trust rests in the system that acts as the authentication intermediary (the _broker_) between the client (typically an Octopus deployment target) and Vault.

 One of the most important best practises to adopt is to avoid storing an AppRole SecretID.
 Instead use [response wrapping](https://www.vaultproject.io/docs/concepts/response-wrapping) to provide a [wrapping token](https://www.vaultproject.io/docs/concepts/response-wrapping#response-wrapping-tokens) that will provide an access mechanism to retrieve a SecretID when required.
-This method of obtaining a SecretID is also known as a [Pull mode](https://www.vaultproject.io/docs/auth/approle#pull-and-push-secretid-modes) as it requires the SecretID to be fetched from the AppRole.
+This method of obtaining a SecretID is also known as a [Pull mode](https://www.vaultproject.io/docs/auth/approle#pull-and-push-secretid-modes) as it requires the SecretID to be fetched or _pulled_ from the AppRole.

 The Vault documentation contains [recommended patterns](https://learn.hashicorp.com/tutorials/vault/pattern-approle?in=vault/recommended-patterns) when using AppRole authentication.